danbudris/AD_Managment_Powershell/README.md

  6/26/2015
  ---------

- Set of Powershell tools to streamline Active Directory tasks and managment Use cases include creating new users, managing permissions, and keeping track of AD objects
+ Set of Powershell tools to streamline Active Directory tasks and managment.<br>
+ Use cases include creating new users, managing permissions, and keeping track of AD objects